rasheduzzaman-rakib/DIU-eLMS/README.md

 - **Secure Login:** Ensures a personalized and secure access for both students and faculty.

 DIU-eLMS is developed with a focus on enhancing online education and improving academic workflows, fostering a modern learning environment aligned with DIU's commitment to excellence in education.

+"Projects works are ongoing very soon it will be vailable.
+Thank You"